pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

 Pointers
 ~~~~~~~~

-A C++ **pointer** is a variable that stores a memory address.
+A C++ **pointer** is a variable that stores a memory address and can be used to indirectly
+access data stored at that memory location.

 We know that variables in a computer program are used to label data with a
 descriptive identifier so that the data can be accessed and used by that
 computer program.
-However, some differences in how variables are implemented
-in Python and in C++ are worthy of discussion.

 Let's look at some examples of storing an integer in Python and C++.